Polestar 2 | Can it compete with Tesla?

 It turns out that while the combined WLTP range is 292 miles, by playing with the range checker on the website, you can see it’s possible, in optimal conditions, to get a massive 347 miles on a single charge.
 Of course, this is guaranteeing you have 19” wheels, are driving on city roads, aren’t using the air conditioning (AC) and it’s around 25℃ outside (so, not the best time to have the AC off).

 To commemorate the launch of the Polestar 2 globally, the company appropriately titled the first available model the Polestar 2 Launch Edition.
 This model comes with 2 additional premium packages as standard and both are rammed with additional equipment that is sure to make the Polestar 2 even more of a pleasure to drive than it already is.

 Included with the Launch Edition is the Pilot Pack.
 This is a great one for anyone who wants additional safety in their vehicle as it includes Pilot Assist, Adaptive Cruise Control, Blind Spot Information System, Lane Keeping Aid, Front and Rear Park Assist and a great deal more.

-The other pack included in this model is the Plus Pack, which is more about aesthetics and comfort, including as it does a Panoramic glass roof, LED front headlights, heated front and rear seats and a top of the range sound system.
+The other pack included in this model is the Plus Pack, which is more about aesthetics and comfort, including as it does a Panoramic glass roof, LED front headlights, heated front and rear seats and a top-of-the-range sound system.
 The list for both packs is rather long but, needless to say, it makes a vehicle that already has a lot of selling points even more appealing.